onpayio/woocommerce/README.txt

 2. WooCommerce >= 8.2

 == Changelog ==

+= [1.0.47] =
+Set key used to grab custom name, to protected instead of private

 = [1.0.46] =
 Add handling for checkout notices and improve payment failure messaging